U-Conn. surges past Indiana and into 16th straight Elite Eight

-Connecticut (28-5) advanced to its 16th straight regional final behind four players scoring in double figures, including team highs of 15 each from Christyn Williams and Paige Bueckers, and will face top-seeded North Carolina State Monday night for a spot in next week’s Final Four.
+Connecticut (28-5) advanced to its 16th straight regional final behind four players scoring in double figures, including team highs of 15 each from Christyn Williams and Paige Bueckers, and will face top-seeded North Carolina State on Monday night for a spot in next week’s Final Four.

 Williams and Bueckers contributed significantly to the third-quarter uprising, combining for 13 points in pushing Connecticut’s lead to 53-33 with 6:15 to play.
 Bueckers’s three-pointer started the run, and Williams was especially active getting deflections and scoring with the Hoosiers (24-9) scrambling on defense.